-Finlay Colville summarizes the updated analysis by our in-house research team at PV-Tech, when we have adjusted our models and forecasts for the 20 companies active in Taiwan today producing ingots, wafers, cells and modules in Taiwan.
+Finlay Colville summarises the updated analysis by our in-house research team at PV-Tech, where we have adjusted our models and forecasts for the 20 companies active in Taiwan today producing ingots, wafers, cells and modules.

 With the multi to mono transition largely a fait accompli in the PV industry, the buzzword for 2019 will certainly be on bifaciality.
 This has been brewing for some years, but the sheer weight of capacity and production will finally impact on large-scale utility solar in ways most appear to be grossly unprepared for.